Sangeeta-vishwakarma/Data-Analysis-Python/README.md

 This jupyter notebook contains DATA ANALYSIS WITH PYTHON based on Sales data which has Rows: 1000, Column:14.
 It includes step-by-step guide to collect, clean, analyse and vizualise the data.
 At the end it provide short report about the data.

+NOTE: Converted csv file into excel to get better data experience (in terms of date format) and visualization.

+Step-by-Step guide to Analyse the Data using Python